 Do you want to experience better brain function, lower your risk of depression and mental decline, and be at lower risk of falling?
 Wearing your hearing aids more often can help.
 As a side benefit, the families of people who have hearing loss report that those who wear hearing aids participate more in social activities and have better relationships with the people they love as a result—creating a higher quality of life overall.

-Because May is Better Hearing and Speech Month, this is the perfect time to increase your awareness of hearing loss issues and the benefits of hearing aids.
 We encourage you not only to wear your hearing aids more often for your own benefit but to also pass this information on to family and friends who haven’t yet addressed their hearing loss and encourage them to get it checked out.

 Let’s help everyone improve their lives and long-term health by treating hearing loss today!